Why classic MLOps stops working the moment your model can take actions

 }

-Cost, latency, and reliability: the new optimization triangle
+Cost, latency, reliability: optimize the triangle or the agent gets shut off

-Table 2: Operational checklist for agentic ML ops (what to implement before expanding tool permissions)
+Table 2: Operational controls to implement before granting broader tool permissions

 | Control | Target threshold | How to measure | Owner |